PelionIoT/nanostack-border-router/README.md

   }
 }
 ```
-The diagram below gives us a conceptual model for a  [FRDM-K64F Border Router Application](https://github.com/ARMmbed/k64f-border-router).
-Underneath the application, the content of this repository, i.e., Nanostack Border Router resides.
+The diagram below introduces a conceptual model for a [FRDM-K64F border router application](https://github.com/ARMmbed/k64f-border-router).

 ![](/images/BorderRouter.png)

-### Adding Source Files to Application
+### Adding source files to an application

-After initializing your new project directory with yotta, you would have noticed that you have certain folders and files inside your directory.
-For more details, please visit  [ARM mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_yotta/).
-Your header files go in the folder which has the same name as your project directory.
-All your source files go to the folder named **source**.
+After initializing your new project directory with yotta, you have certain folders and files in your directory.
+For more details, read the [ARM mbed OS User Guide](https://docs.mbed.com/docs/getting-started-mbed-os/en/latest/Full_Guide/app_on_yotta/).
+Your header files are located in a folder with the same name as your project directory.
+The source files are located in the `source` folder.

-Your Border Router application, say `BR_App.cpp` must implement at least the following two routines:
+Your border router application, for example `BR_App.cpp`, must implement at least the following two routines:

-	1. backhaul_driver_init()
+- `backhaul_driver_init()`
-	2. app_start()
+- `app_start()`

 The former is needed by Nanostack Border Router (this repo) and the later is needed by mbed OS.
-All mbed OS applications start with the function app_start (instead of main).
-The main job of *backhaul_driver_init()* is to register any available backhaul interface to the networking stack.
-The driver for the backhaul interface must implement a routine which would register the backhaul driver to the networking stack.
+All mbed OS applications start with the function `app_start` (instead of main).
+The main task of `backhaul_driver_init()` is to register any available backhaul interface to the networking stack.
+The driver for the backhaul interface must implement a routine that would register the backhaul driver to the networking stack.
 The *Device Driver API* of ARM mbed IPv6/6LoWPAN stack (Nanostack) implements a routine to register the interface to the networking stack.

 ```
 typedef struct phy_device_driver_s